OpenTermsArchive/engine/ops/README.md

 To test the changes without impacting the production server, a Vagrantfile is provided to test the changes locally in a virtual machine.
 [Vagrant](https://www.vagrantup.com/docs/installation/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [Docker](https://docs.docker.com/get-docker/) are therefore required.

-### SSH with vagrant
+### SSH with Vagrant

-In order to be able to connect to vagrant through SSH, and deploy with ansible, you need to create a custom SSH key by using:
+In order to deploy with Ansible in Vagrant, you need to create a custom SSH key with no password by using:

 ```
 ssh-keygen -t rsa -f ~/.ssh/ota-vagrant -q -N ""